Treating lawn diseases with organic fungicide or making your own homemade fungicide will get you on your way to a disease free lawn.

 that turf grass diseases aren't always the same from year to year.
 Some

 Lawn care practices using natural fungicides will be affected by weather conditions each year as well.
 Some diseases are only active in certain seasons, while others can strike at any given time.

 Poor lawn care maintenance and practices, such as improper watering, can contribute significantly to all kinds of lawn fungal disease.
-Have a look at our "When To Water" page for some great advice.
+Knowing when to water is key to healthy lawn maintenance.

 Fungal diseases are often spread by zoospores that are transported from one plant to another and from lawn to lawn.
 (They're really not little zoo animals at all!)
 Fungi grow in the infected plants and are able to penetrate the plant and reproduce rapidly.
 This makes them hard to reach.

 As a bit of a side note here, that's why you want to be careful not to

 take the lawn mower to mushrooms growing on your lawn.
 You'll encourage

 the spread of the spores and then of course, you'll have an even larger

 There are many good quality organic fungicides available